It was 102 years ago that the last major global pandemic happened, known as Spanish influenza, and in many ways, COVID-19 pales in comparison.

 Some areas ordered people to wear masks in public, and schools, churches, and other gathering areas were closed or, in some cases, converted to makeshift hospitals to deal with the overflow.
 Businesses and public services had difficulty operating because so many workers got sick.
 There were also huge shortages of health care workers.

 By summer 1919, the pandemic had mostly worn itself out, as those who got it and survived had built up immunity.
 The final wave was in spring 1920.
-Vaccines and antivirals didn’t come along until years later.
+The flu vaccine and antivirals didn’t come along until years later.

 Pandemic now and then